Adding and Dropping Credits

 Financial Aid Determination Date (FADD): The Department of Education requires universities disbursing federal aid to have a posted date when a “screenshot” is taken of a student’s enrollment.
 Each university is required to adjust students’ awards based upon the credits the student is enrolled in at that moment.

-All students receiving BYU-Idaho scholarships will have their scholarships set at
+All students receiving a BYU-Idaho Thomas E. Ricks Grant will have their grant set at